-Eligibility requirements for participation included: presented a valid recruitment coupon, assigned male at birth, aged ≥ 18 years, fluent in Russian, were residing or working in the Moscow metropolitan area, reported anal sex with another man in the last 12 months, no prior participation in this study and provided informed verbal consent to participate.
+Eligibility requirements for participation included: presented a valid recruitment coupon, born male, aged 18, fluent in Russian, were residing or working in the Moscow metropolitan area, reported anal sex with another man in the last 12 months, no prior participation in this study, and provided informed verbal consent to participate.
 Study activities were conducted in private rooms of a gay-friendly, non-governmental clinic that is centrally located in Moscow.
-Recruitment and interviews were implemented by a Moscow-based non-governmental HIV prevention organisation.
+Recruitment and interviews were implemented by a Moscowbased non-governmental HIV prevention organization.